JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Custom component - Tapo: Cameras Control - to add Tapo cameras, doorbells and chimes into Home Assistant

-⭐ Now also exposing a stream for cameras that have no RTSP or ONVIF capabilities.
+⭐ Now also exposing a stream for devices that have no RTSP or ONVIF capabilities.

 ## Installation